flexi-framework/flexi/doc/userguide/020_codeoptions.md

     * *Navierstokes*
     * *Linearscalaradvection*

-* ``FLEXI_FV``:  ON/OFF
+* ``FLEXI_FV``:

-    Set this to ON to enable the usage of the finite volume subcell shock capturing mechanism.
+    Set this to enable the corresponding finite volume subcell shock capturing mechanism.
+Implemented are
+    * OFF    : No finite volume shock capturing
+    * SWITCH : Switching DG elements into a finite volume subcell representation [@sonntag2017efficient]
+    * BLEND  : Blending the finite volume discretization operator to the DG operator. [@hennemann2021provably]

 * ``FLEXI_FV_RECONSTRUCTION``:  ON/OFF

-    Only available if FLEXI_FV is set to ON.
+    Only available if FLEXI_FV is set either to SWITCH or BLEND.
 Enables the reconstruction of interface values in the finite volume subcells.
 Needed for calculation of gradients and to use a second order finite volume scheme.

 * ``FLEXI_LIFTING``: